Examples¶

 If you pass invalid options through --passthrough

-, XC8 will report the error:
+, XC8 or PIC-AS will report the error:

 # This will fail with XC8 error